ExploiTR/Led-Strip/README.md

 # Led-Strip
-Control IR based LED Strip with a mobile app and ESP8266
+Control IR based LED Strip with a mobile app and ESP8266 paired with and IR Sensor.
+IR codes were dumped using IRrecvDumpV3 from IRremoteESP8266.

 ## Libraries for Arduino :
 https://github.com/crankyoldgit/IRremoteESP8266